 Dropbox offers various paid plans, with the Advanced option granting unlimited storage for 3+ users.

-OneDrive integrates seamlessly with Microsoft 365 and Office 365, as well as all Microsoft mobile device apps.
+OneDrive integrates seamlessly with Microsoft 365 and Microsoft 365, as well as all Microsoft mobile device apps.
 It also allows for real-time collaboration in Microsoft Office documents.
 The free plan presents users with 5GB of storage space.

 Paid plans offer ransomware detection and backup recovery, enterprise-grade security, two-factor authentication, and an auto-lock feature.